Horseweed in Canberra, ACT

 An integrated approach will give the best chance to control Horseweed.
 As the seeds do not seem to survive more than 18 months the aim is to control the weed before it produce new seeds.

-• Monitor areas early during the germination period.
+• Monitor areas early in the germination period.

-• Consider using an adjuvant to improve herbicide uptake.
+• Use an adjuvant to improve herbicide uptake.

-• Moisture stressed plants are much more difficult to control with herbicides.
+• Fleabane plants under moisture stress are more difficult to control with herbicides.

 • Rotate herbicide mode of action groups.

-• Control plants in surrounding areas so they don’t flower and act as a source of seed to infest turf sites.
-You must manage the seed bank for long term Fleabane management.
+• Control plants in nearby areas so they don’t flower and act as a source of seed.
+You must manage the seed bank to control Fleabane in the long term.

 Fleabane is not a great competitor, so a healthy and dense turf cover will outcompete this weed.
 The key is to improve the competitiveness of your turfgrass.

-Trying to mow this weed out is not effective and will encourange this weed.
+If you try and mow this weed out it is not effective, and will tend to encourange this weed.

-If the soil is not compact then hand pulling after stem elongation works, but on heavier, compact soils you will need a fork to prevent the plant breaking and regrowing from the base.
+If the soil is not compact then if you hand remove Fleabane after stem elongation works.
+However, on heavier, compact soils you will need a fork to prevent the plant breaking and then regrowing from the base.

 Chemical Control of Fleabane: